Subscribe

 In the end, how much does artificial intelligence cost?

-Although it’s hard to estimate the cost of creating and implementing an artificial intelligence application without diving into your project’s details, you may easily spend $50 thousand on a very basic version of the custom system you’re looking to build.
+Although it’s hard to estimate the cost of creating and implementing an artificial intelligence application without diving into your project’s details, you may easily spend $50,000 on a very basic version of the custom system you’re looking to build.
 But you can still get the ball rolling on a smaller budget, especially if you’re eyeing a PoC or thinking of using pre-trained ML models or plug-and-play services.

 Is the game worth the candle?